emberjs/rfcs/text/0649-deprecation-staging.md

     This indicates that the app _is_ compliant with the `my-deprecation-feature` and Ember will throw a runtime assertion if this deprecation is invoked.

-Now consider that `my-awesome-feature` becomes a required deprecation in 1.5.0:
+Now consider that `my-awesome-feature` becomes a enabled deprecation in 1.5.0:

 ```diff
 deprecate('this feature is deprecated!', false, {